 Some musicians/DJs may offer a discount if you pay in advance and/or pay in cash.
 It is always worth asking to see if they are willing to negotiate the price if you try this method of payment.

-There is a misconception that appetizers will cost less than an actual meal.
+There is a misconception that appetizers will cost less than a full meal.
 That may not be the case.
 It is best to compare the cost of appetizers only, sit down meal or even buffet to find out which one is the lower priced option.
 When my husband I got married, the buffet cost less than the meal.

 This goes back with your venue, but if you can find one which allows you to use your own caterer, you might be able to save.
 This will allow you to visit with caterers and possibly even negotiate your price down.
 If you go through a hotel, you will have to use their restaurant and will be stuck paying the price that they charge.